- Prayer and Worship

 At the center of the altar, the priest celebrant then greets the people, inviting all to pray.
-After the people stand and respond, the priest celebrant says the Prayer Over the Gifts (77, 146).
+After the people stand and respond, the priest celebrant says the Prayer over the Offerings (77, 146).

-The priest celebrant then begins the Eucharistic Prayer, the "center and summit of the entire celebration" (78, 147).
+The priest celebrant then begins the Eucharistic Prayer, the "center and high point of the entire celebration" (78, 147).
 It is appropriate for the priest celebrant to sing parts of the prayer (147); the people should also sing the various acclamations that are part of the prayer.

 Incense may be used during the consecration when the host and the chalice are shown to the assembly (150, 179, 276e).
 During the final doxology, the priest celebrant elevates the paten with the host on it and the deacon elevates the chalice [in the absence of a deacon, the priest celebrant elevates both elements by himself] (151, 180).